mmbogajemimah/alx-frontend-javascript/0x01-ES6_promise/README.md

 In JavaScript, the resolve function is a function that is passed as an argument to the executor function of a promise.
 It is used to signal that the asynchronous operation associated with the promise has completed successfully, and that the promise should be fulfilled with a given value.</br>

 When the resolve function is called, the promise's state changes from "pending" to "fulfilled", and any .then callbacks that have been attached to the promise will be called with the value passed to resolve.

+#### Promise.all()
+In JavaScript, you can use the Promise.all() method to wait for multiple promises to resolve, and then perform an action with the resolved values.

+The Promise.all() method takes an array of promises as an argument and returns a new promise that is fulfilled with an array of the fulfilled values of the input promises in the same order as the input promises.
+If any of the input promises are rejected, the returned promise is immediately rejected with the reason of the first rejected promise.

+It's important to note that Promise.all() will wait for all the promises to resolve or reject before it settles.
+If one of the promises reject, the returned promise will reject with the reason of the first rejected promise.

+Another method to handle multiple promises is Promise.race(), which returns a promise that settles the same way as the first promise that settles from the input iterable.